 Empiricists have always claimed that sense experience is the ultimate starting point for all our knowledge.
 The senses, they maintain, give us all our raw data about the world, and without this raw material, there would be no knowledge at all.
 Perception starts a process, and from this process come all our beliefs.
-In its purest form, empiricism holds that sense experience alone gives birth to all our beliefs and all our knowledge.
+In its purest form, empiricism holds that sense experience alone gives birth to all of our beliefs and all of our knowledge.
 A classic example of an empiricist is the British philosopher John Locke (1632–1704).

 It's easy to see how empiricism has been able to win over many converts.
 Think about it for a second.
 It's interestingly difficult to identify a single belief that you have that didn't come your way by means of some sense experience — sight, hearing, touch, smell, or taste.
 It's natural, then, to come to believe that the senses are the sole source and ultimate grounding of belief.

 But not all philosophers have been convinced that the senses fly solo when it comes to producing belief.
 We seem to have some beliefs that cannot be read off sense experience, or proved from any perception that we might be able to have.
 Because of this, there historically has been a warring camp of philosophers who give a different answer to the question of where our beliefs ultimately do, or should, come from.

 Rationalists have claimed that the ultimate starting point for all knowledge is not the senses but reason.
 They maintain that without prior categories and principles supplied by reason, we couldn't organize and interpret our sense experience in any way.
 We would be faced with just one huge, undifferentiated, kaleidoscopic whirl of sensation, signifying nothing.

 Rationalism in its purest form goes so far as to hold that all our rational beliefs, and the entirety of human knowledge, consists in first principles and innate concepts (concepts that we are just born having) that are somehow generated and certified by reason, along with anything logically deducible from these first principles.